 Advocating for a library treaty

-EIFL advocates for an international copyright framework that supports libraries whereever they are in the world
+EIFL advocates for an international copyright framework that supports libraries wherever they are in the world

 You are here